simplevisa/api-docs/source/index.html.md

 To get started using the SimpleVisa API:

 - Sign up for a [developer account](http://simplevisa.com/developers).
+- Describe your app or idea in details to get approved for an API key.
+See [Approval Guidelines](#approval-guidelines)
-- Locate your `customer ID` and `test API key` in the developer dashboard.
+- Locate your `project ID` and `API key` in the developer dashboard.

 ## What can the API do?